 Subverted in the same episode as the rest of the crew prepares to perform a BFD to gain entrance to a hospital: getting paramedic uniforms, ID cards, learning the terminology, etc... only to be let in without so much as a second glance.

-In Jaynestown, he's forced into this role by Mal because he looks like a respectable person with a lot of money to spend at the mud farm.
+Earlier in Jaynestown, Simon is forced into this role by Mal because he looks like a respectable person with a lot of money to spend at the mud farm.
 He doesn't do very well, but the foreman isn't bright enough to be suspicious.

 Simon: Savings.
 Excellent, that's— because as I said before, I'll be needing quite a bit of it...
 I—I'm a buyer.